maxalov/mikrotik-wol-api/README.md

 # So, how its work?
 Basically you just need to connect to your router, and send "magic packet" to PC.
-But if you want use this script remotely you need access to you router via public ip or ip tunnel or something else Below I will give an example of setting up this solution.
+But if you want use this script remotely you need access to you router via public ip or ip tunnel or something else.
+Below I will give an example of setting up this solution.

 # 1. You need to create mikrotik script: